 The APP targets for Environmental Authorisation applications have remained the same.
-The reason for this is due to the down turn within the economic sector the department does not envisage a boom with regard to applications received with regard to new developments within the 2017/18 financial year.
+The reason for this is due to the down turn within the economic sector the department does not envisage a boom with regard to applications received with regard to new developments within the 2018/19 financial year.
 The 100% with regard to Environmental Authorisations finalised within legislative timeframes is what has been achieved and is expected to be achieved in future.
-The EMPR target has been reduced as the department no longer receives any from DMR.

 The number of passive monitoring systems have reduced due to budget challenges.
 The remainder of the targets were left unchanged as this sub - program is severely under resourced with regard to personnel.
 The personnel were appointed to deal with Air Quality matters at a provincial level, however they have now also been tasked to address climate change matters as well.
-GIZ has made funding available and this is why there is a spike with regard to the sector strategies for local authorities within the 2017/18 financial year.
+GIZ has made funding available in 2017/18 and this is why the spike with regard to the sector strategies for local authorities could be completed one year earlier than planned namely in 2017/18.
+All facilities that could and should have been licensed for air emissions have been licensed in the past few year, hence we only anticipate 1 new industry, but licenses have a life span of 5 years and we expect to see a rise in the number of applications in the outer years when most industry will have to renew their licence.
+An indicator measuring the 'Number of community AQ improvement programs' has been introduced to highlight the importance of air quality management in especially low income and dense communities to ensure reduction of poor air quality impacts on e.g. health.